AntoineRR/blog-website/_posts/2022-07-23-rust-polymorphism.md

 We could have used a smart pointer instead of a simple reference, for example a `Box`.
 {:.info}

 There is one drawback to using a trait object though...
 We cannot use our previous `print_area` function with this `shape` variable!
-Indeed, our previous function is using generics, and what Rust doesn't tell you explicitely is that every generic types are expected to implement `Sized` by default!
+Indeed, our previous function is using generics, and what Rust doesn't tell you explicitly is that every generic types are expected to implement `Sized` by default!

 `Sized` is a trait that is automatically implemented for every type that has a size known at compile time.
 {:.info}

 As we use `shape` as an argument for our `print_area` function, Rust will understand that our generic type `T` is `dyn Shape`, which again is not `Sized`.

-Fortunatelly, there is a way to specify that a function's argument does not have to necesseraly be `Sized`, and it is with the special `?Sized` syntax.
+Fortunately, there is a way to specify that a function's argument does not have to necessarily be `Sized`, and it is with the special `?Sized` syntax.
 Here is how we should rewrite our functions to make them work using a trait object as an argument:

 {% highlight rust %}
 // First function, using the full `where` syntax: